Skip to main content

 • small amounts are normal

-• dark pee with orange or rust colour is normal
+• dark pee with an orange or rust colour is normal

-• small amount of dark pee with orange or rust colour is normal
+• a small amount of dark pee with an orange or rust colour is normal

 • one to three poops the size of your baby’s palm

-• small amount of dark pee with orange or rust colour is normal
+• a small amount of dark pee with an orange or rust colour is normal

-• two to three poops the size of your baby’s palm
+• at least three poops the size of your baby’s palm

-• amount will increase and turn light yellow
+• the amount will increase and turn light yellow

 • four or more poops the size of your baby’s palm